Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Learn more about voting in Denton County and the State of Texas at the links below:

 Change comes from students.
 Here are some tips for organizing a protest within university policy.
-There are more tips and tricks available at Government Information Connection: Civic Engagement Portal.
+There are more tips and tricks available at the Government Information Connection: Civic Engagement Portal.

 E-mails and letters are effective ways to communicate with elected and other government officials.
 Here are some tips on proper format and effective content for a letter urging an action or expressing an opinion to a member of Congress or a member of the state legislature.

-Here are some tips from the University of California Berkeley Library on contacting and communicating with your elected official through letters or e-mail:
+Here are some tips from the University of California, Berkeley Library on contacting and communicating with your elected official through letters or e-mail:

 Dear Mr. President: